2010 United States Senate election in California: Results

-Despite the last poll before the election showed Fiorina only trailing by 4 points, on election night Boxer defeated Fiorina by a ten point margin, and around a one million vote majority.
+Despite the last poll before the election showed Fiorina only trailing by 4 points, on election night Boxer defeated Fiorina by a ten-point margin, and around a one million vote majority.
 Boxer performed extremely well in Los Angeles County, and the San Francisco Bay Area.
 Boxer was declared the winner shortly after the polls closed.
 Fiorina conceded defeat to Boxer at 11:38 P.M.

-Results by county
+By county

 Results from the Secretary of State of California.